eMahtab/min-stack/README.md

 minStack.getMin();   --> Returns -2.
 ```
 ## Approach
-The question asks us to implement 4 functions and all of them should have constant runtime, which means no matter how large the input is, those 4 functions will always run in constant time.
+The question asks us to implement 4 functions and all of them should have constant runtime, which means no matter how large the input is, those 4 functions should always run in constant time.

 Now we already know that, a Stack gives us `push(x)` , `pop()` and `peek()` functions, all of these 3 functions run in constant time.
-So If we use Stack, the only additional thing we would to implement is the `getMin()` function.
+So If we use Stack, the only additional thing we would have to implement is the `getMin()` function.

-We will use one additional stack called the `min_stack` to keep track of the minimum element at any point of time, which will allow us to get the minimum element from the stack in constant time.
+We will use one additional stack called the `min_stack` to keep track of the minimum element in the stack at any point of time, this will allow us to get the minimum element from the stack in constant time.

 # Implementation :